moaatt2/moaatt2/docs/_posts/blog_posts/2023-11-20-creating-a-blog.md

 type: blog
 ---

-Status: Drafting
+Status: Refining

 #### Content - In Progress

-A friend of mine recently made a blog using Jekyll and github pages and sent me the tutorials ([Jekyll - Static Site Generator | Tutorial](https://www.youtube.com/playlist?list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB) by [Giraffe Academy](https://www.giraffeacademy.com/)) he used.
-When reviewing the tutorials I found that they differed from my chainmail blog in that this workflow started with downloading ruby and jekyll so you can build and host the website locally so you can see the changes as you make them.
-This would fix one of the largest issues I had with my blog and allow me to use branching logic.
-However I wanted to try it out and learn how it workd before I implemented it into the blog.
-Rather than making a small test website I decided to create this portfiolio website so that I would be making something I needed while learning how to use Jekyll.
+A friend of mine recently made a blog using Jekyll and GitHub pages and sent me the tutorials ([Jekyll - Static Site Generator | Tutorial](https://www.youtube.com/playlist?list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB) by [Giraffe Academy](https://www.giraffeacademy.com/)) he used.
+When reviewing them, I found that they differed from my chainmail blog in that they used Ruby and Jekyll locally, which allows for building and viewing the rendered website locally.
+Implementing those changes would allow me to use Git branching and pull requests with my chainmail blog, fixing one of its most pressing issues.
+However, I wanted to try using it to learn how to use it before implementing it into my blog.
+Rather than making a dummy test website, I decided to create this portfolio website so I could make something I needed and learn more about Jekyll at the same time.

 Following the tutorials had me start with installing Ruby and Gem then the Jekyll framework.
 From there I ran a setup command to create the boilerplate for a Jekyll project, then modified the `_config.yml` file to set a title, footer information, and set the theme to minima dark.
 In order to ensure that the website worked when pushed to GitHub I also created a separate part in the `_config.yml` file to denote GitHub specific settings, in this case a different baseurl.